 International airlines are often strict about the size and weight of checked in baggage and carry-on luggage.
 Prior to your departure, please contact your airline or visit their website for specific luggage requirements, as size and weight limitations may vary according to the airline and destination.

-We recommend one large suitcase (preferably soft sided) is permitted per person, plus hand luggage.
-An overnight bag for your night at ‘The Ark’ is required.
+If you have no domestic flights, we recommend one main suitcase (preferably soft sided) is permitted per person, plus hand luggage.
+If you are stopping at the ‘The Ark’, an overnight bag is required.

-Luggage handling is not included in our Kenya tour.
-It may be available at the hotel for a local charge.
+Luggage handling is included in our Kenya tour.

 Laundry services may be available in some hotels on the tour.